 First, the expense.
 If you go the Mailchimp route it’s totally free to set up a mailing list and to start communicating with your audience.
 You only pay once you have reached 2000 subscribers, and believe me, once you have that many you will already be very clear on the merits of list building and you will be happy to hand over your dollars for the privilege of making more sales.

 Second, your worries that it will be hard.
 Many of us worry about the tech side of things before we do it – I know I did!
 It’s NOT as hard as you think it will be though and once you have it in place it’s pretty much set and forget, apart from growing the list.
-If you want me to walk you through it, check out my Mailchimp workshop.

 Third, but it’s frustrating!
 I get this, it usually comes when you have your mailing list in place but you are just really struggling to grow the list.
 It will take putting some great lead magnets out there (freebies that make people want to sign up) and it will take consistency but I promise it will be so worth it.
 To get you started, read my post on 20 Ways to Grow Your Email List or download my book on Step By Step to List Building Success.